 Stephen T. Isaacs has served as our Chairman of the Board, President and Chief Executive Officer since 2008.
 Prior to Aduro, Mr. Isaacs founded Cerus Corporation, a biomedical products company commercializing the Intercept Blood Systems, in 1991.
 He served as President and Chief Executive Officer of Cerus from 1991 to 2004.
 Prior to Cerus, Mr. Isaacs founded and served as Chief Executive Officer and President of HRIS Associates and HRI Research, both biotechnology companies focusing on research and development.
-He held a non-teaching faculty position in the Department of Chemistry at the University of California Berkeley from 1978 to 1986.
+He held a non-teaching faculty position in the

+Department of Chemistry at the University of California Berkeley from 1978 to 1986.
 Mr. Isaacs has published over 20 peer-reviewed scientific articles and is an inventor on over 40 issued patents.
-Mr. Isaacs holds a B.A. degree in Biochemistry from University of California Berkeley, and had graduate training in organic chemistry in the Ph.D. program in the Department of Chemistry at Berkeley.
+Mr. Isaacs holds a B.A. degree in Biochemistry from University of California, Berkeley, and had graduate training in organic chemistry in the Ph.D. program in the Department of Chemistry at Berkeley.
 Because of Mr. Isaacs' biomedical expertise, extensive knowledge of our company and experience as founder and executive officer of biotechnology companies, we believe he is able to make valuable contributions to our Board of Directors.

 William M. Greenman has served as a member of our Board of Directors since 2010.
-Mr. Greenman is currently the President and Chief Executive Officer of Cerus Corporation, and has held several executive and management positions with Cerus since joining the company in 1995.
-Prior to Cerus, he worked in various marketing and business development positions in Baxter's Biotech Division from 1991 to 1995.
+Mr. Greenman is currently the President and Chief Executive Officer, as well as a member of the board of directors, of Cerus Corporation, a biomedical products company, and has held several executive and management positions with Cerus since joining the company in 1995.
+Prior to Cerus, he worked in various marketing and business development positions in the Biotech Division of Baxter International Inc. from 1991 to 1995.
 Mr. Greenman holds undergraduate degrees in Biological Sciences and Economics from Stanford University.
 Because of his extensive experience holding executive positions and knowledge of the biomedical industry, we believe Mr. Greenman is able to make valuable contributions to our Board of Directors.